Pediculosis corporis: Pathophysiology

 Body lice frequently lay their eggs on or near the seams of clothing.
 They must feed on blood and usually only move to the skin to feed.
-They exist worldwide and infest people of all races and can therefore spread rapidly under crowded living conditions where hygiene is poor (homeless, refugees, victims of war or natural disasters).
+They exist worldwide and infest people of all races.
+They can spread rapidly under crowded living conditions where hygiene is poor (homeless, refugees, victims of war or natural disasters).

+Body lice can also transmit other pathogens, especially those causing epidemic typhus, trench and relapsing fevers.

 Treatment

 A body lice infestation is treated by improving the personal hygiene of the infested person, including assuring a regular (at least weekly) change of clean clothes.
 Clothing, bedding, and towels used by the infested person should be laundered using hot water (at least 130 F) and machine dried using the hot cycle.